Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 to allow for high quality tear-free binocular and stereo stimulation of
 subjects.
 This is only supported on AMD/ATI graphics cards.

-\* Use of 10 bit per color component framebuffers: The driver enables two
+\* Use of 10 bit per color component framebuffers: The driver enabled two
 extra bits of color output precision per color channel on your card,
 allowing for 1 billion shades of different colors instead of the 16.8
 million colors available without the driver.
 This was only supported on